HoangLa95/qualitedevs2/PSs/ps1.md

 In the following, we will refer to this project as `monprojet`.
 Don't forget to replace it with the name you have chosen.
 :::

+3. For the project URL, choose your short login in **Users** and the default URL provided.

-3. Select the "Private" visibility option for your project and check the option to initialize the project with a README.
+4. Select the "Private" visibility option for your project and check the option to initialize the project with a README.

 :::{important} README.md
 Having a README in [Markdown](https://en.wikipedia.org/wiki/README) in a project is a standard practice.
 This file serves as the project's description.